ankane/groupdate/README.md

 or copy and paste [these statements](https://gist.githubusercontent.com/ankane/1d6b0022173186accbf0/raw/time_zone_support.sql) into a SQL console.

-## Upgrading to 2.0
+## Upgrading

+### 3.0

+Groupdate 3.0 brings a number of improvements.
+Here are a few to be aware of:

+- `Date` objects are now returned for day, week, month, quarter, and year by default.
+Use `dates: false` for the previous behavior, or change this globally with `Groupdate.dates = false`.
+- Array and hash methods no longer return the entire series by default.
+Use `series: true` for the previous behavior.
+- The `series: false` option now returns the correct type and order, and plays nicely with other options.

+### 2.0

-Groupdate 2.0 brings a number a great improvements.
+Groupdate 2.0 brings a number of improvements.
 Here are two things to be aware of:

 - the entire series is returned by default
 - `ActiveSupport::TimeWithZone` keys are now returned for every database adapter - adapters previously returned `Time` or `String` keys